 Our ideal candidate has a strong connection to the mission of the Presidio, and a propensity for customer service focused upon the various service agencies and the Presidio Park in general.
 Ideal candidate will have a high level of integrity and a natural disposition to seek structured solutions.
 You are highly organized, flexible, and able to solve problems on the fly; always striving to improvise, adapt, and overcome challenges.
 You have exceptional interpersonal skills and a high level of emotional intelligence.
 If you have these qualities, come join a great team in managing one of our great National treasures, and preserving it for many generations to come!

 Applications received by May 30 th, 2019 will receive first consideration.
-We are planning to hold the first round of interviews the week of June 5th, the second round of interviews the week of June 22nd, make a job offer in early July, and set a work start date the end of August 2019.
+We are planning to hold interviews by the end of June or early July, make a job offer in mid-July, and set a work start date the end of August 2019.

 - Develops and maintains plans relating to environmental regulatory compliance, water and air quality management, and the management of hazardous materials in Trust facilities

 - Prepares and processes permits, manifests and other documents for compliance with environmental laws and regulations; coordinates with various environmental regulatory agencies

 - Conducts technical reviews and environmental audits in support of compliance activities

 - Establishes and maintains hazardous material inventory and tracks and monitors chemical purchases